High-level CLI for Git

 git town completion <bash|zsh|fish|powershell>

-Git Town in Bash, Zsh, Fish, or PowerShell.
-When set up, typing
+The completions command outputs shell scripts that enable auto-completion for Git Town in Bash, Zsh, Fish, or PowerShell.
+When set up, typing git-town <tab key> in your terminal will auto-complete subcommands.

 --no-descriptions

-flag outputs shorter completions without descriptions of
+The --no-descriptions flag outputs shorter completions without descriptions of arguments.

 bash